microsoftgraph/microsoft-graph-docs/api-reference/beta/api/connectorgroup-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Delete a [connectorGroup](../resources/connectorgroup.md).
-All [connectors](../resources/connector.md) must be removed from the connector group before a connector group can be deleted.
+All [connectors](../resources/connector.md) and applications must be removed from the connector group before a connector group can be deleted.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).